oeminaga/AI_PCA_GRADE/README.md

   * Distribution of 64 representation features for our novel model:</br>
     https://github.com/oeminaga/AI_PCA_GRADE/blob/main/Analysis/FeatureDistributionAnalysis.ipynb</br>

-Please cite the following paper when you use these script [PAPER]
+Please cite the following paper when you use these scripts [PAPER]